Electron-boson spectral density functions of cuprates obtained from optical spectra via machine learning: Introduction

 Various optical properties, including optical conductivity, can be obtained from measured reflectance spectra of cuprates\cite{wooten,tanner:2019}.
 Information on the pairing interaction for forming the Cooper pairs can be encoded in the optical conductivity of cuprates via the band renormalization caused by the strong correlations between electrons.
 The extended Drude model formalism\cite{webb:1986,puchkov:1996,hwang:2004} has been used to decode the information from the measured optical conductivity.
 The optical self-energy defined by the extended Drude model formalism contains information on the correlations between electrons\cite{hwang:2004}.
-The optical self-energy can be described in terms of the electron-boson spectral density (or glue) function; these two quantities can be related via so-called Allen formulas\cite{allen:1971}, which are integral equations.
-Numerical methods, such as the least squares fitting method or the maximum entropy method (MEM)\cite{hwang:2006,schachinger:2006,hwang:2007} have been used to obtain the glue function from a measured optical self-energy by solving this inversion problem.
+The optical self-energy can be described in terms of the EBSD function; these two quantities can be related via so-called Allen formulas\cite{allen:1971}, which are integral equations.
+Numerical methods, such as the least squares fitting method or the maximum entropy method (MEM)\cite{hwang:2006,schachinger:2006,hwang:2007} have been used to obtain the EBSD function from a measured optical self-energy by solving this inversion problem.
 The least squares fitting method is model-dependent, whereas the MEM is model-independent.
-However, the amplitude of the glue function obtained by using the MEM is not uniquely determined because experimental spectra naturally contain random noise\cite{hwang:2016a}; its amplitude increases as the fitting quality improves.
-Therefore, the amplitude of the glue function obtained by using the MEM may have uncertainty, which makes it difficult to compare the glue functions obtained using different experimental techniques such as optical, tunneling, and ARPES.
+However, the amplitude of the EBSD function obtained by using the MEM is not uniquely determined because experimental spectra naturally contain random noise\cite{hwang:2016a}; its amplitude increases as the fitting quality improves.
+Therefore, the amplitude of the EBSD function obtained by using the MEM may have uncertainty, which makes it difficult to compare the EBSD functions obtained using different experimental techniques such as optical, tunneling, ARPES, and inelastic neutron scattering.
 A recent study on the analytic continuation problem, which is an inversion problem, using machine learning showed that a machine-learning-based approach provides a more accurate resulting spectrum than the conventional MEM and is more robust against noise in terms of peak positions and amplitude\cite{yoon:2018}.